VenketeshPanda/IMDb-Backend-Assignment/README.md

 -> Updating a movie: Update the details of an existing movie.

 -> If a new movie is created along with some existing actors and producers, then that movie comes under that actor's and producer's document.
+And if there is a new actor or producer, that also gets added respectively in their documents.

 -> Similarly if a movie is updated and if an actor is added or removed, it updates the actor's details as well.
 Same for producer.